Government contracts and procurement law

 - Anyone who has an interest in government procurement

-Professor Geo Quinot is Vice Dean of the Faculty of Law and a professor in the Department of Public Law at Stellenbosch University, a founding director of the African Procurement Law Unit (APLU} and co-director of the Socio-Economic Rights and Administrative Justice Research Project (SERAJ).
+Professor Geo Quinot is a professor in the Department of Public Law at Stellenbosch University, a founding director of the African Procurement Law Unit (APLU} and co-director of the Socio-Economic Rights and Administrative Justice Research Project (SERAJ).
 His research focuses on general administrative law, including a particular focus on the regulation of state commercial activity such as public procurement.
 He is the author of various articles in academic journals and electronic publications, chapters in book publications and author, co-author and/or editor of five book publications, including State Commercial Activity: A Legal Framework (2009) Juta & Co; Public Procurement Regulation in Africa (2013) Cambridge University Press (with Professor Sue Arrowsmith) and Administrative Justice in South Africa: An Introduction (2015) Oxford University Press.

 Quinot is a past editor-in-chief of the Stellenbosch Law Review, and a founding editor of the new open-access journal, African Public Procurement Law.

 In 2012 and 2013 he served on a ministerial task team in the South African National Department of Health, focusing on the reform of health procurement systems in South Africa.
 In 2014 he completed an extensive research project for the South African National Treasury on the establishment of the Office of the Chief Procurement Officer (OCPO) and assisted that office between 2015 and 2016 on reform of the South African public procurement regulatory regime.

 A certificate of attendance from UCT will be issued to those who attend all the sessions of the course.

 How to sign up